Decitizen/Memogem/dokumentointi/käyttöohjeet.md

 Study Set: (left-mouse-click) Takes you to the study window.

 ###How to study effectively:
 Choose topic according to your wishes from the drop-down menu under the “Choose topic”-text.
 Choose the suitable study mode from the top menu-bar (left-mouse-click).
-Press “Study Set”-button in order to begin the study round.
-New window opens up.
-The study session follows following procedure:
+Press “Study Now”-button (situated on the bottom of the screen) in order to begin study round.
+New "Study"-window opens up.
+The study session will go as follows:

 You will be shown the first flashcard’s front-side.
 When you have recalled the answer/pair to the front’s text, press ”Show Answer”.